Branding your Axis LMS Courses

 Branding and Design

-By default, your courses will use your Learning Portal background.
+By default, your courses will use your Learning Portal theme.
 There are several dozen to choose from, but you can create a custom one by selecting the Custom Tile, and adding a line of CSS to the CSS section.

 The Course Navigation allows the admin to choose where the navigation is placed in the course: left, top, right, or hidden.
 This will default to the left, but depending on your clients, and the number of pages in the course, placing it on the top, or removing it entirely may be a good option.